FlexibleSUSY/FlexibleSUSY/doc/observables/FlexibleDecay.rst

 Matlink interface
 ~~~~~~~~~~~~~~~~~

-FlexibleDecay can also be used via the mathlink interface (see `here`__)
+FlexibleDecay can also be used via the mathlink interface (see `here`__).
+The same options as in the case of SLHA input can be passed as (using CMSSM as an example)

 __ https://github.com/FlexibleSUSY/FlexibleSUSY#mathematica-interface

-The same options as in the case of SLHA input can be passed as (using CMSSM as an example)

 .. code-block:: mathematica